library(skimr)

-Understanding Populations through Sampling and Descriptive Statistics
+library(tidyverse)Understanding Populations through Sampling and Descriptive Statistics

 Module 7

-Learning objectives
+Learning Objectives

-• Describe the importance of random sampling
+- Describe the benefits and key principles of random sampling

-• Efficiently compute descriptive statistics in R
+- Efficiently compute descriptive statistics using R functions

 Overview

 Scientific research typically aims to achieve one or more of the following objectives: description, prediction, or causal inference.
 Each goal necessitates distinct methodologies concerning study design, data collection, and analysis.
-These points are well articulated by Ellen Hamaker and colleagues in this paper.
+These points are well articulated by Dr. Ellen Hamaker and colleagues in this paper.

-• Description involves observing and characterizing phenomena as they naturally occur, without attempting to influence the outcomes.
+Description involves observing and characterizing phenomena as they naturally occur, without attempting to influence the outcomes.
 This approach often answers “what” is happening within a given context and relies heavily on data collection techniques like surveys and observational studies.
 For example, a Cognitive or Industrial Organizational Psychologist might explore the prevalence of Alzheimer’s disease among older adults in the U.S., and examine potential differences as a function of occupation.
 This descriptive analysis helps establish patterns or relationships between variables but does not imply causation.
 That is, if differences in the prevalence of Alzheimer’s disease across different occupations is observed in the descriptive statistics — this does not provide evidence in itself that certain occupations cause (or prevent) Alzheimer’s disease.

-• Prediction focuses on forecasting future outcomes based on existing data.
+Prediction focuses on forecasting future outcomes based on existing data.
 This requires models that utilize historical data to predict future events or states.
 Such models are particularly valuable in scenarios where predicting an outcome can lead to early intervention or improved decision-making.
 For instance, a Clinical Psychologist might be interested in finding the key predictors of therapeutic alliance between a client and a practitioner.
 It’s important to note however that establishing a certain variable as a reliable predictor of a certain outcome does not provide evidence in itself that the predictor causes the outcome.

 Throughout the course, we will explore each of these research goals in depth, utilizing various data types and research designs.
 By understanding the strengths and limitations of each approach, you will be better equipped to choose appropriate methods for your research questions and critically assess the research of others.
 This foundational knowledge not only enhances your analytical skills but also prepares you for more advanced topics in modeling and statistical inference, which we will cover in upcoming Modules.